 For Adults..
 The 10 am Adult Forum...
 November 2: Bloomsbury Goes to Church: The Religious Art of Duncan Grant and Vanessa Bell.
 Parishioner John Williams will discuss and show religious murals that Bloomsbury painters Duncan Grant and Vanessa Bell did in an Anglican country parish and Lincoln Cathedral.
 Both Grant and Bell were at best irreligious, but these works speak to a deeper level of understanding God through art.
 Mr. Williams received a Master's Degree in Liberal Studies from Rollins College in Winter Park, Florida and was a Humanities adjunct instructor there, teaching among other classes, a course on the Bloomsbury Group.

 11 am - Choral High Mass

-Coffee Hour in the Parish Hall following the High Mass.
+Coffee and refreshments are available in the Parish House following the 9 am Family Mass and the 11 am High Mass.

 HELP US SAVE THIS TREASURE!

 Following years of preparation and planning, Saint Mark's is embarking on a project of restoration and historic preservation of the church exterior in 2014.
 Funded in part by a grant from the National Park Service and National Trust for Historic Preservation, this project will address pressing needs for the restoration and preservation of the masonry, roofs, and glass of the church exterior.

 For more information on the historic preservation project, please contact Cheryl Barber, Director of Development & Communications, at email@example.com or click here.